Processing math: 100%

 Source: [Poldrack et al. 2011]

-• Homogeneity: If a neural response is scaled by a factor of $a$, then the BOLD response is also scaled by this same factor of $a$.
+• Homogeneity: If a neural response is scaled by a factor of a, then the BOLD response is also scaled by this same factor of a.

 • Additivity: The response for two separate events is the sum of the independent signals.

-• Time invariant: If a stimulus is shifted $t$ seconds, the BOLD response will be shifted by this same amount.
+• Time invariant: If a stimulus is shifted t seconds, the BOLD response will be shifted by this same amount.

 HRF variability